 Why do you need Case Studies on your site?

 Assume the client does not have any intuition about your processes.

 Case Studies are designed to win the confidence of a prospective client.
 Detailed cases studies provide evidence that your business or organisation is capable of delivering the services that you claim you can provide.

 - It’s as simple as walking them through the project

 - Outlining your strategy from conception to completion

 - Provide the rationale behind project management decisions

-When starting a new project, proactively think how you will document your processes for a written Case Study.
+When starting a new project, proactively think about how you will document your processes for a written Case Study.
 Documentation is key, even in the form of notes and doodles.
 Keep it all for reference.

 Five Core Elements of the Case Study

 - Overview: Keep it brief, simple and quick to understand for skim reading.
 Include the main problem, an overview of the solution, and key results.
 Articulate the gist well in few words.
 The reader should get a picture of the entire project in a nutshell.